thebradleykoch/arno7/transcripts/cleaned/📈 Rapid Lessons Learned & EEC Writing Approach Upgrades (Voice Note AI) (Cleaned Transcript).md

 [00:11:40]
 **Bradley:**
 I just didn't scroll further, far enough down in his book called the Art and Business of Online Writing.
 But main points, you're more typically going to follow a.
 I think it's like a.
 It's either a 1-3-5-2-1 structure or like a.
-I think it might even be like a 1-2-5-3-1-2-5-3-1.
+I think it might even be like a 1-2-5-3, or a 1-2-5-3-1.

 [00:12:06]
 **Bradley:**